sentclose/sentc-docs/docs/guide/e2ee/group.md

 Inviting a user is done by a group administrator (ranks 0-2) to a non-group member.
 The non-group member can choose to accept or reject the invitation.

-Optional, a rank can be set for the invited user.
+Optionally, a rank can be set for the invited user.

 :::: tabs#p